What Antibiotics and Heavy Metal Contamination Do to the Environment?

 a) Conservation:

 Saving energy and modifying wasteful habits is a great way to prevent pollution.
-There are many different ways to approach this pollution prevention method, as alternate fuel options, clean fuels, energy efficiency tactics, and fuel economy are just some of the options an individual may look into.
+There are many different ways to approach this pollution prevention method, as alternate fuel options, clean fuels, energy efficiency tactics, and fuel economy are just some of the options an individual may consider.

 b) Pollution Prevention Programs:

 Every state possesses its own set of prevention programs geared towards lessening the damaging effects of pollution on a local and statewide level.
-This may include a wide range of recycling methods and options, such as battery recycling centers, composting education, recyclable electronics, glass recycling, onsite and offsite paper recycling, recycling plastics, refrigerant recycling, and tire salvaging, and used oil recycling.
+This may include various recycling methods and options, such as battery recycling centers, composting education, recyclable electronics, glass recycling, onsite and offsite paper recycling, recycling plastics, refrigerant recycling, tire salvaging, and used oil recycling.

 c) Choose Native Landscaping: